Straw-bale construction: Thermal properties

+Efficiency

+The use of straw bales as thermal insulation in buildings has been studied by many authors.
+They mainly focus on the straw’s thermal and hygrothermal properties.
+The findings showed that using straw in construction improves energy, environmental, and economic efficiency:

+Some studies have evaluated the advantages of using straw bales for building insulation.
+Measurements carried out in an innovative and sustainable house built in France have shown that this material helps to minimize heating degrees and energy consumption.
+The simulated heating requirements in the winter are calculated to be 59 kW h/m2.
+In Italy, the energy-saving potential of a straw wall was assessed under various climatic conditions.
+As compared to the Italian regulations’ reference of a Net Zero Energy Building (NZEB), the straw wall performed extremely well in terms of energy efficiency.
+The embodied energy of a straw wall structure is about half that of a conventional wall assembly, and the corresponding CO2 emissions are more than 40% lower.
+Furthermore, in the summer, straw bale walls provide significant thermal inertia.

+Liuzzi et al. compared expanded polystyrene (EPS), straw fibre, and olive fibre in a hygrothermal simulation of a flat in two different climatic zones (Bari and Bilbao), assuming a retrofit via interior panels.
+The simulation results show that the annual energy requirement when using straw fibre and olive fibre panels is close to the annual energy requirement for expanded polystyrene panels in both climates.
+During the cooling season, however, olive fibre and straw fibre insulation panels perform better, with a reduction of approximately 21% in Bilbao and 14% in Bari.

+Straw has a thermal conductivity similar to that of common insulating materials.
+It has a thermal conductivity of 0.038–0.08 W m−1 K−1, which is comparable to other wood fibre insulation materials.
+To achieve the same thermal insulation efficiency as other more insulating materials such as extruded and extended polystyrene, the thickness of the straw insulation layer should be increased by 30–90%.

 Problems with straw-bale

 Two significant problems related to straw-bale construction are moisture and mold.
 During the construction phase, buildings need to be protected from rain and from water leakages into the body of the walls.
 If exposed to water, compressed straw may expand due to absorption of moisture.
 In turn, this can cause more cracking through which more moisture can infiltrate.
 Further damage to the wall can be caused by mold releasing potentially toxic spores into the wall cavities and into the air.
 In hot climates, where walls may have become internally dampened, internal temperatures may rise (due to decomposition of affected straw).
 Rats and mice can infiltrate straw bale homes during construction, so care must be taken to keep such animals out of the material.
 Other problems relate to straw dust which may cause breathing difficulties among people with allergies to straw or hay.

 Several companies have developed prefabricated straw bale walls.
 A passive ecological house can easily be assembled with those panels.